wonderbird/planets-nu-scripts/README.md

 The command above uses the [complexity-report-html](https://github.com/igneel64/complexity-report-html) module to generate two reports

-* `.complexity-report/app.html` shows an overview of complexity by file and function for the `app` folder
+* `.complexity-report/src.html` shows an overview of complexity by file and function for the `src` folder
 * `.complexity-report/test.html` shows an overview of complexity by file and function for the `test` folder